rstraesser/SafEDMD-SOS/README.md

 [![Webpage][webpage-shield-RS]][webpage-url-RS]

 # Koopman-based control of nonlinear systems with closed-loop guarantees
-This repository contains the code from our paper "Koopman-based control of nonlinear systems with closed-loop guarantees" which can be acessed [here](https://arxiv.org/abs/2411.10359).
+This repository contains the code from our paper "Koopman-based control of nonlinear systems with closed-loop guarantees" which can be accessed [here](https://arxiv.org/abs/2411.10359).

 If you use this project for academic work, please consider citing our publication